microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/provisioningobjectsummary-list.md

                     "name": "EntrySynchronizationAdd",
                     "provisioningStepType": "matching",
                     "status": "success",
-                    "description": "Group 'Self-service Pilot' will be created in Box (Group is active and assigned in Azure Active Directory, but no matching Group was found in Box)", "details": {}
+                    "description": "Group 'Self-service Pilot' will be created in Contoso (Group is active and assigned in Azure Active Directory, but no matching Group was found in Contoso)", "details": {}
                 },
                 {
                     "name": "EntryExportAdd",
                     "provisioningStepType": "export",
                     "status": "failure",
-                    "description": "Failed to create Group 'Self-service Pilot' in Box", "details": {
+                    "description": "Failed to create Group 'Self-service Pilot' in Contoso", "details": {
                         "ReportableIdentifier": "Self-service Pilot"
                     }